Path: Profile Dropdown >> Reporting & Analysis >> Engage

 In the above example, I might be content with one comment per member on average, but I might set a goal for one idea per member on average and tailor my outreach and engagement efforts accordingly.

-The monthly visitor stats provide a snapshot of activity within your community this month.
-You can track the overall number of visitors this month, and you can track the percentage (%) of those visitors who took key actions: submitted, commented, voted.
+The monthly activity stats provide a snapshot of activity within your community this month.
+You can track the overall number of activities per month, and you can track the percentage (%) of those who took key actions: submitted, commented, voted.

 You can use the filters at the top to display data by: